 century who led two expeditions to find the source of the Niger river in Africa.

-- Sir Henry Parkes was an Australian politician of the late 19th century who has been called the
+- Sir Henry Parkes was an Australian politician of the late 19th century who has been called the father of Federation.

 - Gordon Parks was an American photographer and film director.
 He was a pioneer among black filmmakers, being the first African American to produce and direct major motion pictures.

-rights movement, best known for her pivotal role in the Montgomery bus boycott.
+- Rosa Parks was an activist in the civil rights movement, best known for her pivotal role in the Montgomery bus boycott.

 - James Park is a Korean American tech entrepreneur.
 He